 Students will learn basic grammatical structure and skills, and will explore writing simple sentences as well as various kinds of writing while developing reading skills that are necessary for daily life and academic assignments.
 This course will allow students to learn essential vocabulary and provide opportunities for students to improve their speaking and listening skills in the English language.
 This is a beginner ESL course and it is designed for students who are English language learners.

-ESL612A - Grade 9 & 11 English as a Second Language (ESL) 2 (1 period/full year), .50 credit ESL612B - Grade 10 & 12 English as a Second Language (ESL) 2 (1 period/full year), .50 credit Counselor recommendation only learning and adapting academic language to their daily listening, speaking, reading and writing activities and lessons.
+ESL612A - Grade 9 & 11 English as a Second Language (ESL) 2 (1 period/full year), .50 credit ESL612B - Grade 10 & 12 English as a Second Language (ESL) 2 (1 period/full year), .50 credit Counselor recommendation only

+Students will continue to learn and understand grammatical structure, while implementing their writing skills from ESL 1 into more complex sentence structures and multiple paragraphs.
+Students will incorporate daily vocabulary with ease while learning and adapting academic language to their daily listening, speaking, reading and writing activities and lessons.
 Students will gain confidence and practice in reading a variety of genres as well as building upon their comprehension, vocabulary and fluency skills.
 This is an early intermediate ESL course and it is designed for students who are English language learners.
 All students enrolled in this class are expected to be simultaneously enrolled in the appropriate core English course as well.